Assembling Picade Max (4/4)

 Plug the USB-C ends of the USB A to C cables into the USB-C connectors on the Picade Max USB Controller and USB Audio boards.

-Then plug the other ends into your Pi's USB ports.
+Then plug the USB-A ends into your Pi's USB ports.

 Plugging in the HDMI cable and display power cable